Zeioth/colorschemes.nvim/README.md

 * Copy `colorschemes.lua` into your lazy plugins directory.
 * Inside Neovim run the command `:lua require("telescope.builtin").colorscheme` and preview the plugins.
 * Press enter to confim.

+## FAQ
+**Telescope won't open**: You must install Telescope and make sure it has loaded correctly.
+This file won't install it for you.